playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 Until Play 2.6, the only way to retrieve a file that was uploaded via a `multipart/form-data` encoded form was [[by calling|JavaFileUpload#Uploading-files-in-a-form-using-multipart/form-data]] `request.body().asMultipartFormData().getFile(...)` inside the action method.

-Starting with Play 2.7 such an uploaded file will now also get binded to a Java Form.
+Starting with Play 2.7 such an uploaded file will now also be bound to a Java Form.
 If you are *not* using a [[custom multipart file part body parser|JavaFileUpload#Writing-a-custom-multipart-file-part-body-parser]] all you need to do is add a `FilePart` of type `TemporaryFile` to your form:

 ```java
 import play.libs.Files.TemporaryFile;